whawty/auth/app/sync/README.md

 ## Add a new `context-id` to the store

-In order to create a new `context-id` for the store backend you have to generate a new context.
-This can be done using the script 'gen-auth-context.sh'.
+In order to create a new context for the store backend you have to generate it.
+This can be done using the script `gen-auth-context.sh`.
 You have to specify a `context-id` and a `pwcost` parameter for this context.
-The script will print a new context to STDOUT.
+The script will print the new context to STDOUT.
 Add this line to the auth-store.json config.
-At the master we will keep the default context for now.
-Restart the whawty.auth app.

-Now add the new context to all the slaves store configurations as well.
-For the slaves you may update the default context right away as they will not change anything at their stores directly.
-You need to restart the whawty.auth app on the slaves as well.
-When all slaves are updated and restarted you can switch the default context at the master to the new context and again restart the app.
+At first add the new context to all the slaves' store configurations.
+Also don't forget to set the default context parameter in the config to the new `context-id`.
+You need to restart the whawty.auth app for the changes to take effect.
+When all slaves are updated and restarted you can add the new context to the masters' store configuration as well.
+Don't forget to also set the default context to the new `context-id`.
+After that doing that you need to restart the app on the master.

-After this users logging in on any app (master or slave) should lead to new upgraded password hashes.
-If all users are upgraded to a the new context you may delete the old.
+After restarting the master users logging in on any app (master or slave) should lead to new upgraded password hashes.
+Slaves will sync the changes using the above ssh/rsync setup.
+If all users are upgraded to a the new context you may delete the old ones but this is not necessary.